 Funding may be available for eligible students who wish to continue their education.

 It’s important to understand first what you really want from your career goals, both in the short term and the long term.

 A helpful thing to do is to write down your short and long-term goals.

 You can then assess what is needed to help you achieve these – is it finding employment or going onto further study?
 Or is it branching out on your own – if so, what support or extra training will you need?

 You’ve come a long way – and there’s plenty more to discover in your life-long career, wherever that may take you!

-*THE BUSY GROUP LTD trading as BUSY At Work is a service provider contracted by the Australian Government as represented by the Department of Education and Training to provide support services to prospective and current employers and Australian Apprentices.
+*THE BUSY GROUP LTD trading as BUSY At Work is a service provider contracted by the Australian Government as represented by the Department of Employment and Workplace Relations to provide support services to prospective and current employers and Australian Apprentices.
 THE BUSY GROUP LTD is one of a number of Network Providers in Queensland and Western Australia.
 This website does not represent the Australian Government, if you wish to access information about the Australian Apprenticeships, from the Australian Government you should access the Australian Apprenticeships website.